-There is no clear winner, and it is a close call, though I would probably say that Italians might win by a hair.
+There is no clear winner, and it is a close call, though I would probably say that the Italians might win by a hair.

 My experiences with Italians have been pretty positive – although Italians often vote for right-wing parties.
 And I have heard from some other visitors, especially colored people, that they experienced some blunt racism even when they visited for only a few days.

 Luckily, I haven’t experienced anything like that.
 Yes, I do look Italian, but people quickly realize I am a foreigner – due to my lack of language skills.
 But I love how friendly the people are – yes, Italian men are very flirty, but even the women are amicable.

 What about Croatians?
 Croatians are friendly, too – but somehow, they seem more reserved, and younger women, in particular, were not as friendly.

 As for language, Croatians often speak better English (and many even speak some German,) but even communicating with Italians wasn’t a big issue.
 So, for me, Italians are the friendlier ones – but I sometimes wonder if the people are so overly friendly in Italy just because they really like my dog?!

 I don’t know, and I have heard other opinions, so my tip is to be open-minded in this category.